-- Vaginal dryness: Postpartum, menopausal and nursing women may experience dips in estrogen, which can cause vaginal dryness and pain during sex.
+- Vaginal dryness: Postpartum, menopausal and nursing women may experience dips in estrogen levels, which can cause vaginal dryness and pain during sex.

-- Vaginal infections: Bacterial, yeast, urinary tract infections or a sexually transmitted infection can cause pain during sex and usually other symptoms, such as discharge and itching.
+- Vaginal infections: Bacterial, yeast infections, urinary tract infections (UTIs) or a sexually transmitted infection (STI) can cause pain during sex and usually other symptoms, such as discharge and itching.

 - Skin sensitivity: Conditions like dermatitis or vulvodynia can cause pain in the area around the vaginal opening.
 These are usually brought on by reactions to perfumed soaps, lubricants, condoms and douches.
 Postmenopausal women may suffer from lichen sclerosis, a condition in which the skin on the genitals becomes scaly and inflamed.

 - Injury, trauma or tear: You could experience pain due to an accident, pelvic surgery or cut during childbirth (episiotomy).
 Women who have experienced sexual trauma might associate sex with pain, leading to tense vaginal muscles.

 - Certain illnesses: Endometriosis, pelvic inflammatory disease, fibroids, hemorrhoids and ovarian cysts can all cause pain during intercourse.